named-data/NFD/docs/manpages/nfdc-face.rst

 The NDNLPv2 unicast reliability feature may be explicitly enabled by specifying **reliability on** or explicitly disabled by specifying **reliability off**.
 If enabled, this feature must also be enabled on the other endpoint to function properly.
+Reliability is disabled by default.
+The send queue congestion detection and signaling feature may be explicitly enabled by specifying **congestion-marking on** or explicitly disabled by specifying **congestion-marking off**.
+Congestion marking is disabled by default.
+Parameters for this feature can set with the **congestion-marking-interval** option (specified in milliseconds) and the **default-congestion-threshold** option (specified in bytes).

 The **nfdc face destroy** command destroys an existing face.